cboiam/global-hazard/README.md

 It uses the data from Nasa EONET API together with NASA GIBS service to get all the incidents and show you the possible map visualizations with the location of each event.

-You can play around with the filters and charts to update the map and find an interesting incident
+You can play around with the filters and charts to update the map and find an interesting incident.
+You can then go the event's summary page to see an AI summarized data with links to related contents in the internet.

 Access the app through the [link](https://global-hazard.onrender.com/).